dukt/social-docs/en/twitter.md

 1. Go to [Twitter Application Manager](https://dev.twitter.com/apps).
 1. Create a new Twitter application: `Create New App`
 1. Fill all required fields
-1. Fill `Callback URL` field with the Redirect URI found in in `Craft CP > Settings > OAuth > Twitter` (Example: http://playground.dev/index.php/actions/oauth/connect)
+1. Fill `Callback URL` field with the Redirect URI found in `CP / Settings / Social / Login Providers / Twitter`
 1. Agree the terms and save the application

 ### Setup app permissions